-Countries in the region are adopting new initiatives in the precision engineering industry, signalling opportunities for Singapore companies.
-Take a look at some of the promising overseas markets that you can venture to.
+Countries in the region are adopting new initiatives in the precision engineering industry, signaling opportunities for Singapore companies.
+Take a look at some of the platforms you can tap to venture into markets overseas.

 Made in China 2025: In May 2015, China’s State Council announced “Made in China 2025” (MIC 2025) – a 10-year national initiative to transform China into a global manufacturing powerhouse.
 The programme aims to increase the domestic content of core materials to 40% by 2020 and 70% by 2025.

 China’s level of industrial automation remains low at fewer than 50 robots per 10,000 employees, compared to about 300 in Germany and Japan.
 China is also no longer a source of cheap labour, with average wages surpassing that of Indonesia, Malaysia and Vietnam.
 As such, the drive towards automation and digitalisation is a key focus and the total market size for MIC 2025 is estimated to be approximately S$363 billion from 2015-2025.

 With Singapore’s manufacturing experience and track record in serving global high-technology manufacturers, local companies can work with Chinese manufacturers to create “smart factory” standards and solutions for the world.

 The SME Centre @ SCCCI is a one-stop business service centre which supports Singapore enterprises in venturing into the China market through a suite of integrated services including business advisory, market information and business matching.